goingforbrooke/personal_blog/content/actions_reflections.md

 > “Typically usage of this action involves adding a step to a build that is gated pushes to git tags”

 I have nothing against `git tag` and `git push --tags`, but they’re easy steps to forget.
-Instead, if the GitHub version mirror’s `version` in `Cargo.toml`, then the workflow could later be enhanced with automatic SemVer incrementation.
+Instead, if the GitHub version mirror’s `Cargo.toml`'s `version`, then the workflow could later be enhanced with automatic SemVer incrementation.

 {% mermaid_diagram(title="Branch Prefix Triggers") %}
 flowchart LR